securethelogs/Project-Wolfhound/Discovery/Email_Enumeration.md

 Toby.Flenderson@Company1.com

 This is why you should take the time to skim through social media sites, and query your email domain.
 If it returns multiple people, you may want to ask if they hide it as it's not just Phishers that dig for this information.
 If they do require to present a mailbox, it should be a secondary STMP, shared mailbox or forwarder.
 For example, John could publish on his LinkedIn that his contact is jd@company1.com, or enquires@company1.com, basically something that doesn't give the game away.

+## External Breach
+You may have signed up for an external service using your company email, or that external company provides you a service so a relationship is present.
+What if that company gets breached?
+Well, what often happens is that information such as email addresses are stolen.
+Once stolen, they are often sold on the darkweb or leaked online.
+You email could be part of this and therefore exposed.

+This is why sites such as https://haveibeenpwned.com/ are useful for detecting these breaches.
+If you were to enter your email address, the site will return if your account was exposed during a breach.

+## Known Sites
+Common sites such as Pastebin are full of information gather from breaches.
+Recently though sites such as Pastebin have removed it's search feature making things a little harder to scrape information.
+None the less, there still are ways such as Google dorks, or by scraping information from there archive: https://pastebin.com/archive

+Scripts such as DailyPasteBin can automate this:  https://github.com/securethelogs/DailyPasteBin
+In line 109, replace 'admin' with your domain.
+Snippet: *if ($contenturl -like "*admin*"

+Google Dork (replace password with keyword): *“site:pastebin.com" password

 ## in progress